-Some aspects of the online conferences can be analyzed quantitatively, such as online conference visitors, page views, presentations, comments, and social media shares.
-The following data come from Wordpress.com and publicly available data about the Minds Online Conferences of 2015, 2016, and 2017.
+Some aspects of the online conferences can be analyzed quantitatively, such as online conference visitors, page views, presentations, comments and social media shares.
+The following data come from Wordpress.com and publicly available data about the Minds Online conferences of 2015, 2016 and 2017.

 Descriptive Statistics.
-Data about conference participation, inclusivity, and video were gather from WordPress, from presenters, and from YouTube.
+Data about conference participation, inclusivity, and video were gathered from WordPress, from presenters, and from YouTube.
 These data are reported below.

 Participation.
-Participation data was obtained using the "Stats" feature in WordPress.
-The number of visitors, page views, submissions, comments, and social media shares for each year are reported in Table 5.
+Participation data was obtained using the 'Stats' feature in WordPress.
+The number of visitors, page views, submissions, comments, and social media shares for each year are reported in Table 5 Traffic statistics for each year of the Minds Online Conference.
 By design, the 2017 Minds Online conference included only three sessions and lasted only three weeks compared to four sessions over four weeks in 2015 and 2016.
 Data for these years show a slight decline in more superficial forms of participation such as page views per year, but slight increases in more substantial forms of participation such as visitors per week and comments per presentation.